Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [x] Always Open Read-Only.

 #### Q3.
 You are finalizing a two-page memo.
 Rather than having Word decide where page 1 ends, you want the next paragraph to begin on the top of page 2.
 How do you achieve this?
+#### Q3.
+You are finalizing a two-page document.
+Rather than having Word decide where page 1 ends, you want the next paragraph to begin on the top of page 2.
+How do you achieve this?

 - [ ] Change the bottom margin to your current location.
 - [x] Insert a page break.